Q: Did the CARES Act ease retirement account rules?

 The recently enacted Coronavirus Aid, Relief, and Economic Security (CARES) Act, together with new IRS and Treasury announcements, have temporarily changed deadlines, age restrictions and dollar amounts for certain retirement account transactions, helping to put a little more money into taxpayers’ pockets during this financial crisis.
+Many of them affect the rules passed by the SECURE Act in 2019.
 Here is a brief summary of the changes and how they may impact you.

 New Tax Filing and Payment Date

 As you probably are already aware, the tax filing and payment date for 2019 returns was pushed back from April 15, 2020 to July 15, 2020.
 What this also means is that you have additional time to make your 2019 deductible contribution to your traditional IRA and potentially lower your tax bill.
 Note that the maximum contribution amounts for 2019 returns are $6,000, and $7,000 for those over age 50.

 For those over age 70 ½ before January 1, 2020 (now changed to age 72 by the Secure Act) mandatory yearly withdrawals, or Required Minimum Distributions (RMDs), are required to be made from retirement accounts.

 Annual RMDs are calculated based on a retirement account’s value at the end of the previous year and IRS life expectancy tables.
 With the economic downturn in 2020 and the resulting decrease in the stock market, taxpayers would have been forced to take their RMDs, and pay taxes on them, based on the higher account values of December, 2019.

 The CARES Act has now completely eliminated RMDs for 2020, allowing you to build up more money in your retirement account and save on tax payments.
 This includes RMDs that were due by April 1, 2020, for those who had turned age 70 ½ in 2019, the previous age limit.